Ephigenia/mite-cli/README.md

 Changing the project or service id of the current or any other time entry works the same:

     mite amend 12345678 --service-id 12834 --project-id 12938123

+#### Set Tracked Time

+Setting the minutes of a specific time entry can be done with `mite amend` and passing a duration string in the format `HH:MM` or specifying the minutes directly:

+    mite amend 123455678 --duration 30

+or

+    mite amend 123455678 --duration 0:30

+which is both the same and sets the minutes to 30.

+#### Adding/Removing Time

+It’s also possible to use the same option (`--duration`) to remove or add some duration.
+You can still use the `HH:MM` format or minutes directly:

+    mite amend 12345678 --duration +98

+which will add 98 minutes to the time entry or remove 12 minutes:

+    mite amend 12345678 --duration -0:12

 #### Un-/Lock Entry